 • a score of 600 or higher on the paper-based (PBT) version of the test.

-Newly admitted graduate students who present TOEFL scores below 100 on the iBT or below 600 on the PBT will be required to complete an English Proficiency Evaluation on campus before their first registration for classes.
+Newly admitted graduate students who present TOEFL scores below 100 on the iBT or below 600 on the PBT will be required to complete an English Placement Evaluation on campus before their first registration for classes.
 There is no conditional admission for graduate students whose TOEFL scores are below 550 on the PBT or below 81 on the iBT.

 Requirements for Teaching Assistants